larbisahli/custom-multer-storage-engine-with-nextjs-placeholder/README.md

-## Advanced photo uploads in Express with Nextjs Image placeholder
+## Custom Multer Sstorage Engine in Express with Nextjs Image placeholder

 We will be creating a custom Multer Storage Engine to upload an image and a placeholder that we will use for Nextjs Image component.